Emmanuel-Akinyeke/Codelag-projec/README.md

 (1) A database system can be implemented
 (2) Student details can be automated on on excel document (3) A GUI can be implemented
-(4) The Student could use a code to mark the attendance upgrade is limitless.
+(4) The Student could use a code instead of a name to mark the attendance Feel free to add more seeing that the upgrade is limitless.
 '''